ampl/ampl.github.io/docs/source/solvers/xpress/options.md

       Maximum number of IIS to find; default=-1 (no limit)

 alg:method (method, lpmethod, defaultalg)
-      Which algorithm to use for non-MIP problems or for the root node of MIP
+      Which algorithm to use for non-MIP problems or for node relaxations of MIP problems, unless barrier/primal/dual/network specified:
-      problems:

       1 - Automatic choice (default)
       2 - Dual simplex
       3 - Primal simplex
       4 - Netwon Barrier

+alg:network (network)
+      Solve (substructure of) (MIP node) LPs by network simplex method.

+alg:primal (primal)
+      Solve (MIP node) LPs by primal simplex method.

 alg:randomseed (randomseed)
       Sets the initial seed to use for the pseudo-random number generator in